forseti-security/terraform-google-forseti/examples/upgrade_forseti_with_v5.0/tutorial.md

 ```sh
 export GOOGLE_APPLICATION_CREDENTIALS="PATH_TO_JSON_KEY_FILE"
 ```
+As stated in the pre-requisites, if you have Org Admin privilges, you do not need to complete this step.

 ## Backup the Terraform State
 In a shell, navigate to the folder containing your user-defined Terraform module, most likely in a **main.tf**.